Our Solar System: Haven of the Angels

 I close my eyes and my inner eye opens.
 It shows another world to me, one that lives within the known world, but a world that reveals much more than our physical senses can detect.
 I am surrounded by tendrils of Energy.

 At first I do not see them.
 I simply know they are there.
-I am patient, a patience I have learned from much practice.
-After some amount of time (a thing which is always hard to sense in this place) I see them, their tendrils writhing in constant motion, vibrant in colors of scarlet and gold and others I cannot name.
+I am patient, a patience I have acquired from much practice, and after some amount of time (a thing which is always hard to sense in this state) they become visible to me.
+Their tendrils writhe in constant motion, vibrant in colors of scarlet and gold and others I cannot name.

-I reach out to touch them, gently, to hold them.
+I reach out to touch them, to caress them, and then to gently hold them.
 They accept me and we embrace.
 I feel their cool grasp as the distinction between my own being and theirs disappears.
-So we become a single thing, a wisp of life that is not bound by the physical, only by what can be imagined.
+We become a single entity, a wisp of life that is not bound by the physical, only by the boundaries of thought.

 They carry me forward and we lift ourselves away from our home, my home, the Fekxtah planet Ethem.
-It now lies far away, a globe that sits in the vast space that fills the void between each and all Fekxtah.
+Soon it is far away, a tiny globe that sits in the vast space that fills the void that separates all Fekxtah from each other.

 The direction of our flight is sometimes my decision and sometimes theirs.

 We rush through, and quickly pass, the floating shards of Seekrem’s Halo.
 As we go I see Ethem’s sister planets, Aldrem and Harrayem.
-They are far away, but are also near enough I can sense them and the life on the surfaces.
-Distance exists, but not in the same way that it does for physical creatures.
+They are far away, but are also near enough I can sense them and the life on their surfaces.
+Distance exists, but not in the way it manifests for physical creatures.
+The boundaries of distance are overcome.

-We glide past the small Fekxtah Illidreth and soon after we pass the great giant Dra Ag Ahaggalla and its moons.
-We fly through Oma’s other Far Fekxtah, Moralastalla, Yunah, and Mammarrell.
-Then there is a pause as we are carried through great emptiness.
+We continue moving away from Oma.
+We glide past the small Fekxtah Illidreth and soon pass the great giant Dra Ag Ahaggalla and its many moons.
+We fly through the other Far Fekxtah of Oma; Moralastalla, Yunah, and Mammarrell.
+I recognize them for I have visited them all on previous journeys.
+Then there is a pause as we pass through a great emptiness.

-Then we reach the Very Far Fekxtah.
-We pass Cantoss, Tor, and Melladdin, and, at last we reach Chayffen, the furthest of Oma’s children.
+We reach the Very Far Fekxtah.
+We pass the orbits of Cantoss, Tor, and Melladdin, and, at last we reach Chayffen, the most distant of Oma’s children.

 We stop and with our Energetic limbs we probe what lies beyond.
-I know what my race, the Elzheni, know about this place.
-There is nothing beyond Chayffen.
-Nothing other than a vast expanse of darkness, a space filled with a profound emptiness.
+We, the Elzheni race, have no experience of any worlds beyond Chayffen.
+It is for us nothing other than a vast expanse of darkness, space filled with profound emptiness.

 I have been this far before, but never further.
-The fear rises and I start to lose my connection with my Energetic companion, but then she pulls me back into her embrace.
-He assuages my discomfort with her own sense of safety in this barren place.
-He (for my companion is both he and she) can touch the Energetic sinews of Chayffen which lies nearby, and this gives him the satisfaction of having home nearby.
+I feel fear rise in my own self and this causes the connection with my Energetic companion to weaken, but she senses this and pulls me back into her embrace.
+He assuages my discomfort with her own sense of safety.
+He (for my companion is both he and she, and neither) can touch the Energetic sinews of Chayffen which lies nearby, and this gives her the satisfaction of having a familiar place near to us.

-The moment of fear has passed and we probe the darkness in front of us.
-Something is there or perhaps we believe that something should be there.
-Perhaps it is only the hope that the world cannot be entirely empty of the Energy that creates living beings.
+The moment of fear passes and we probe the darkness before us.
+For long minutes (or perhaps hours or days) we allow the deepness of this space to encompass us, and then we sense something.
+There is something there.
+Or do we believe that something should be there and only imagine it?
+Perhaps it is only the hope that the world cannot be entirely empty of the Energy that creates all of the living beings of the world.

-I search my Elzheni self for long enough to remind us of our charge — to discover what lies beyond Oma’s world.
-There is a sense of delight that I feel from my companion; an unusual thing to experience.
+I search my Elzheni self for long enough to remind us of our charge — to discover what lies beyond Oma’s family.
+I perceive a sense of delight that comes from my companion; an unusual thing to experience.
 It was almost as if she were a physical creature, at least for an instant.
-A real, palpable delight and then it receded to a memory, but it was enough.
+The sensation was of real, palpable delight and then it receded to a memory, but it was enough.

 Rhonda Floam’s Diaries: Leaving Berimandry